juniorro/Java-Projects/README.md

 # TROUBLESHOOTING

-Tomcat might not find the classes if the paths were not configured correctly.
+Tomcat might not find the classes if the paths are not configured correctly.
-Include all classes in one folder, and remove the packages in each class.
+Include all classes in one folder, and remove the package import in each class.

 # VISUAL